-In May of each year, the board and compensation committee reviews director compensation.
-In May 2018, as part of this review, they considered FW Cook's report covering cash and equity compensation, compared to a peer group of 17 medical device and medical technology companies in the US, and a group of 13 Australian-based peers.
-The report used the same peer groups used to benchmark ResMed's executive compensation for fiscal year 2019.
-More information on the peer groups is included in the section in our Compensation Discussion and Analysis section entitled "Peer group comparisons."
+The board and compensation committee reviews director compensation each year.
+In May 2020, as part of this regular review, they considered FW Cook's report covering cash and equity compensation, compared to a peer group of 19 medical device and medical technology companies in the US.
+The committee also considered additional market data from a group